Anonymous (hacker group): Late 2010s

+However, in 2017, some members stood against similar groups and QAnon itself.

 2020

 In February 2020, Anonymous hacked the United Nations' website and created a page for Taiwan, a country which has not had a seat at the UN since 1971.
 The hacked page featured the Flag of Taiwan, the KMT emblem, a Taiwan Independence flag, and the Anonymous logo along with a caption.
 The hacked server belonged to the United Nations Department of Economic and Social Affairs.

 In the wake of protests across the U.S. following the murder of George Floyd, Anonymous released a video on Facebook as well as sending it out to the Minneapolis Police Department on May 28, 2020, titled "Anonymous Message To The Minneapolis Police Department", in which they state that they are going to seek revenge on the Minneapolis Police Department, and "expose their crimes to the world".
 According to Bloomberg, the video was initially posted on an unconfirmed Anonymous Facebook page on May 28.
 According to BBC News, that same Facebook page had no notoriety and published videos of dubious content linked to UFOs and "China's plan to take over the world".
 It gained repercussions after the video about George Floyd was published and the Minneapolis police website, which is responsible for the police officer, was down.
 Later, Minnesota Governor Tim Walz said that every computer in the region suffered a sophisticated attack.
 According to BBC News, the attack on the police website using DDoS (Distributed Denial of Service) was unsophisticated.
 According to researcher Troy Hunt, these breaches of the site may have happened from old credentials.
 Regarding unverified Twitter posts that also went viral, where radio stations of police officers playing music and preventing communication are shown, experts point out that this is unlikely to be due to a hack attack – if they are real.
 Later, it was confirmed by CNET that the leaks made from the police website are false and that someone is taking advantage of the repercussions of George Floyd's murder to spread misinformation.